SunsetFi/bookofhours-catalog/README.md

 ## Known Issues

-- Scrolling performance on tables is bad with the Chrome browser when on a secondary monitor with a different DPI than the primary monitor.
-  - Yes, really.
-I don't know why.
-Its baffling.
-  - Firefox is unaffected.
 - Accessibility
   - Firefox and Windows Narrator both struggle on the tables.
 NVDA with Chrome seems much more pleasent when navigating the data tables.
   - In particular Narrator does not read out row or column headers in the table.